EdernOllivierYves/ROBOT/README.md

 Finally you can mount the Bras, the Bâti, the Entretoise and the central Axe with the Support of the two motors with reductors.

 BR, EO.

+PS :  Personally I am using to build the robot the makerbeam XL to set up the Portant and the feet of the robot.